Droplets created in Adobe Photoshop CS5, CS4, or CS3 stop working after you upgrade to Mac OS X 10.7 Lion.

 - Drag your old droplets onto the Photoshop application icon.
 An updated version of the droplet is created in the same folder as the old one, with (CS5).app at the end of the name.

 - Re-create your droplets.

 Droplets do not work on Mac OS X 10.7.
-Use Mac OS X 10.6 or earlier, or upgrade to Photoshop CS5 or later.
+Use Mac OS X 10.6 or earlier and install Rosetta, or upgrade to Photoshop CS5 or later.